jj123llol/jj123llol/README.md

 I started coding in around 2022 and my first project was basically just a chat bypasser that I added to.

+I basically skidded from 2022 - the middle of 2023, then I realized that I had learned enough to just do things on my own instead of stealing them.

+I am still not very "experienced", but I do try my best to make my code the best I can.

 ## My current projects

 I am currently working on Plasma Admin, and Plasma Eagler.